kgisl/pythonFDP/notes/cs3003-unit4.md

 ![mutableList](https://files.gitter.im/kgashok/advik/TYg6/mutableLists.png)

-## Sequences and their main attritubes
+## Sequences and their main attributes

 Here are some important methods that are associated with `tuple`, `list` and `dictionary` - all types that are covered in Unit 4.